neurospin/champollion_pipeline/README_two_environments.md

 ## 4.2.
 Putting together the embeddings

-By using the code put_together_embeddings_files, which lies in $PATH_TO_PROGRAM/champollion_V1/contrastive/utils, you will put together the embeddings.
+By using the code put_together_embeddings_files.py, which lies in $PATH_TO_PROGRAM/champollion_V1/contrastive/utils, you will put together the embeddings.

 At the top of the file, you will change: